You Can Set Up a Variable Capital Company in Singapore

 - The rules and regulations on its governance are written there.

-- Description of its operations and how they will be done.
+- Describe its operations and how they will be done.

-- Says what the rights and responsibilities of directors, shareholders, and secretary are.
+- It describes the rights and responsibilities of directors, shareholders, and secretaries.

-There must be a copy of the constitution during the VCC incorporation/registration.
-The constitution should be given to the Registrar and it is not available for the public to see.
-However, it should be available upon request for law enforcement and supervisory purposes.
+The constitution must be copied during the VCC incorporation/registration.
+The constitution should be given to the Registrar, but it is not available to the public.
+However, upon request, it should be available for law enforcement and supervisory purposes as part of the process for company registration in Singapore.

 The processing time normally takes up to 14 days.

-If you are interested in opening a VCC in Singapore, you can contact 3E Accounting for the Singapore representative office set up.
+If you want to open a VCC in Singapore, contact 3E Accounting for the Singapore representative office set-up.
 They will help you until you can successfully open your company.